Top UK winter holiday destinations

 The Cotswolds

-The Cotswolds exudes charm with its rolling hills peppered with quaint villages of golden-hued stone buildings.
-As stunning as the region is throughout the year, come wintertime it finds itself transformed into a serene, frost-kissed landscape of warm glimmering lights.
+The Cotswolds charm with rolling hills peppered with quaint villages of golden-hued stone buildings.
+As stunning as the region is throughout the year, come wintertime it transforms into a serene, frost-kissed landscape of warm glimmering lights.
 It’s quintessentially English and packed full of natural beauty, making it an excellent choice for a UK winter holiday destination.

 If you’re on the hunt for the region’s world-famous architecture, then the unspoilt village of Blockley, Bourton-on-the-Water (known as the Venice of the Cotswolds), and the historic town of Chipping Campden are perfect examples.
 Make sure to visit the historic inns and independent shops found in each town and village for an authentic local experience.

 When it comes to attractions in the Cotswolds, Blenheim Palace tops the list with its stunning architecture, but more importantly its popular Christmas Lights Trail that brings the palace to life in the festive period.
-For more Cotswolds inspiration, read our ‘Discover the Cotswolds’ guide.
+For more Cotswolds inspiration, read our guide to discovering The Cotswolds

 Cotswolds cottages